danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/016_kmsimg_medicines.md

 ## Definition

-Emissions associated with the process of construction provisioned by the reporting party including the manufacture of building materials.
+Emissions associated with the manufacture and delivery of medicines prescribed and/or administered to patients as part of their care by the reporting party.

 ## Methodology

 See the transferable methodologies described and demonstrated in the [procurement of goods and services](/Chapters/100_kmsimg_procurement.md) documentation.